emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 21. E-MAILiT in your language

 == Changelog ==
+= 3.1 =
+* Introducing Mobile Sharing.
+Share anywhere and anytime on your websites with E-MAILiT Mobile-ready auto-optimized share tool, with automatic detection of device-type.
+If you are already have installed E-MAILiT on your site, you have nothing to worry about and you ensure that your visitors will share and access your content on multiple devices (PC, tablets and smartphones).
+The mobile widget will automatically show the mobile sharing layout.
 = 3.0 =
 * Ηave the Share button appear after each post in the same page, and targeted to help people share each post.
 = 2.1 =